Thank you for visiting the Ubuntu family initiative platform,

 April 2022

-The Ubuntu Family Initiative and in honor of Earth Day, we have also launched the first in our series of Podcasts where we will be talking about Conservation and Biodiversity.
+As the Ubuntu Family Initiative and in honour of Earth Day, we have launched the first in our series of Podcasts which will be run over the LFB Radio in the hope to raise awareness as a global generation facing inherent issues and become part of the solutions.

 .png)